jakob-stoeck/mendeleyapi/README.txt

 Testing
 -------

+1. Run _webroot_/mendeleyapi/getAccessToken.php once to get your Mendeley access token.
+You only have to do that once.
+It should redirect you to the Mendeley page where you login and saves the token under /mendeleyapi/cache/access_token_SOMESTRING.
-Runs with Simpletest.
-Point your browser to _webroot_/mendeleyapi/tests/all_tests.php
+2. Runs with Simpletest.
+Point your browser to _webroot_/mendeleyapi/tests/all_tests.php or do it in the shell:

+    $ php path/to/mendeleyapi/tests/all_tests.php

 Versioning
 ----------